Wildsong/docker-ArcGISWebAppBuilder/README.md

 ## Running WABDE

-Just using docker commands, you could do this.
-(Skip the "build" step if you want to pull the image from Docker Hub.)
+Just using plain docker commands, you could do this.
+(Skip the "build" step if you want to pull the prebuilt image from Docker Hub.)
 This puts all volumes in Docker volumes, creating them if they don't exist.

 ```bash
 docker build -t wildsong/wabde .